gshrdr/JS-Sim-Env/README.md

 </div>

 ## Tasks
-✔️ Setup a GitHub repository
+- [x] Setup a GitHub repository

-✔️ Get a live code demo working, host this code demo on [gavinshr.com](https://gavinshr.com), include a link to this project with information & an image on my [projects page](https://gavinshr.com/projects), and update the live code demo link at the top of this ReadMe file
+- [x] Get a live code demo working, host this code demo on [gavinshr.com](https://gavinshr.com), include a link to this project with information & an image on my [projects page](https://gavinshr.com/projects), and update the live code demo link at the top of this ReadMe file

-✔️ Build a JavaScript update based game loop so I can update entities across the map programmatically 60x per second
+- [x] Build a JavaScript update based game loop so I can update entities across the map programmatically 60x per second

-✔️ Update game camera system with ability to toggle between pan/zoom and draw mode
+- [x] Update game camera system with ability to toggle between pan/zoom and draw mode

-✔️ Build a JavaScript based tile map engine that can render a basic grid of tiles
+- [x] Build a JavaScript based tile map engine that can render a basic grid of tiles

-✔️ Integrate perlin noise based terrain generation
+- [x] Integrate perlin noise based terrain generation

-✔️ Create a menu system that allows me to input and toggle game commands
+- [x] Create a menu system that allows me to input and toggle game commands

-✔️ Integrate pinch to zoom support for touch enabled devices - currently only the scroll wheel can zoom in/out
+- [x] Integrate pinch to zoom support for touch enabled devices - currently only the scroll wheel can zoom in/out

-✔️ Better support for touch/mouse cancel/leave events - if the mouse/pointer leaves the screen the movement event should stop
+- [x] Better support for touch/mouse cancel/leave events - if the mouse/pointer leaves the screen the movement event should stop

-✔️ Add reset scale/transform position button to bring game canvas back to starting state
+- [x] Add reset scale/transform position button to bring game canvas back to starting state

-✔️ Add a button to generate massive tilemaps to test the performance of this system
+- [x] Add a button to generate massive tilemaps to test the performance of this system
 - [ ] Bug fix: "mouse out" and "mouse leave" events - canvasContainer is incorrectly telling the inputControl system that the mouse has left the container and is stopping the pan/draw functions erroneously - why is mouse out and mouse leave being called?
 - [ ] Bug fix: Right click or click to inspect element can end up where the pan/draw keeps going even when you're not holding the left button
 - [ ] Improve zoom in/out functionality to zoom onto the mouse/pointer position, rather than zoom in/out from (0, 0)